rahmedy/Online-Offline-Budget-Tracker/README.md

 -Offline Functionality: Enter deposits offline, Enter expenses offline

-When brought back online: Offline entries should be added to tracker.
+-When brought back online: Offline entries should be added to tracker.

 ## Business Context
 Giving users a fast and easy way to track their money is important, but allowing them to access that information anytime is even more important.
 Having offline functionality is paramount to our applications success.